ishandutta2007/free-api/README.md

  - Mobile phone number attribution (can be called online) : According to the mobile phone number or the first 7 digits of the mobile phone number, check the mobile phone —— < a href = "https://www.free-api.com/doc/67" target = '_ blank'> Interface address < / a>

- - Review of lottery draw results (can be called online) : Currently supports two-color ball, big lotto, seven lottery, seven star lottery, —— <a href = "https: // www .free-api.com / doc / 68 "target = '_ blank'> Interface address </a>
+ - Review of lottery draw results (can be called online) : Currently supports two-color ball, big lotto, seven lottery, seven star lottery, —— <a href = "https: // www .free-api.com / doc / 68" target = '_ blank'> Interface address </a>

  - Weather forecast (can be called online) : Query weather conditions: temperature, humidity, AQI , Weather, —— <a href="https://www.free-api.com/doc/69" target='_blank'> Interface address </a>